xuelinxuan/un_jour_api_comparer_s3/README.md

 ## GENERAL OVERVIEW OF PROJECT
 This basic BI Engineering project which I did demonstrates the process of how to extract the current weather information for a list of 5 cities from the Open Weather Map (OWM) API (https://openweathermap.org/), used Python to perform data transformation, loaded the resulting data into an Amazon S3 bucket using Bash command and thereafter send out a Slack notification to a stakeholder channel.

 This ETL pipeline (workflow) was orchestrated and scheduled using Apache airflow running in an AWS EC2 instance.
+The orchestration would run every 5 minutes, and has just one retry attempt for an operation.

 Apache Airflow is an open-source platform used for orchestrating and scheduling workflows of tasks and data pipelines.